AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Email targeting marketing action** A marketing action that uses data in email targeting campaigns.

-**Embed code:** In [!DNL Experience Platform Launch], the embed code is a script tag placed within the HTML on a site or environment.
+**Embed code:** In [!DNL Adobe Experience Platform Launch], the embed code is a script tag placed within the HTML on a site or environment.
 The embed code instructs the browser where to retrieve the build.

-**Enumeration:** An enum is a list of values that represent the valid data for a field.
+**Enumeration:** An enumeration (enum) is a list of values that represent the valid data for a field.

-**Environment:** In [!DNL Experience Platform Launch], an environment is a set of deployment instructions that specifies the host delivery and file format of a build.
+**Environment:** In [!DNL Adobe Experience Platform Launch], an environment is a set of deployment instructions that specifies the host delivery and file format of a build.
 A library must be paired with an environment before it can be built.

 **Error diagnostics:** Error diagnostics enables the generation of detailed error messages for ingested batches.
 The Error threshold enables the configuration of the percentage of acceptable errors before the entire batch will fail.

-**Event** In [!DNL Experience Platform Launch], an event is a specific type of rule component, a trigger that occurs on a client device to begin the execution of a rule.
+**Event** In [!DNL Adobe Experience Platform Launch], an event is a specific type of rule component, a trigger that occurs on a client device to begin the execution of a rule.

 **Events:** Events are the behavior data associated with a profile.